trkin/movebase/docs/model.md

 **Discipline** (K2 number_of_crew=2) has_many activities and has
 **discipline_requirements** (K2 boat).
-In case of multi-activity discipline triathlon it has running, swimming and cycling activity.
+In case of multi-activity discipline like triathlon, we have running, swimming and cycling activity.
 In case of trail running, discipline has two activities: walking and running.
 When we organize **happening** than we also define **discipline_happening** conditions (gender, age min/max, distance, max